CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-api.md

 # Send with REST API

 SMTPeter has a powerful and secure REST API on top of the HTTPS protocol.
-Sending an email is as easy as sending an HTTP POST request to the following URL:
+Sending an email is as simple as sending a HTTP POST request to the following URL:

 `https://www.smtpeter.com/v1/send?access_token={YOUR_API_TOKEN}`